billcolumbia/hostshelper/readme.md

 # Tiny shell script for managing hosts

+**WARNING: This script will overwrite your `/etc/hosts` file.
+Use at your own risk.
+If you break your hosts file it ain't my fault.
+I suggest you read the source in addition to the documentation to get the full picture!**

 This script assumes you have 3 existing files.

 - `/etc/hosts-dev` - Any local domains you use for development